ZviBerger/wobject/README.md

 # WObject - Web Object

-WObject is a Typescript library for developing UI application based on HTML Canvas.
+WObject is a Typescript library for developing UI applications based on HTML Canvas.

 Take a look on this games that build with on WObject: